maldoinc/wireup/docs/pages/services.md

 ## Registration
 Wireup does not enforce a code structure.
 Services may live anywhere in the application but must be registered with the container.
-Top-level modules containing registrations must also be declared in the `warmup_container` call.
+Top-level modules containing registrations must also be declared in the `initialize_container` call.

 To register a class as a service you can use one of the following